Akleryon/Stock_drl/README.md

 ### Task :

-We train different DRL agents for stock trading.
+I train different DRL agents for stock trading.
 This task is modeled as a Markov Decision Process (MDP), and the objective function is maximizing (expected) cumulative return.

 We specify the state-action-reward as follows: